buketb/Imp_Resources/README.md

 population.
 The model is related the Lotka-Volterra predator-prey model.
-They models a feast and famine patern of cyclical adjustment in population and resource stock in Easter Island.
+They models a 'feast and famine' patern of cyclical adjustment in population and resource stock in Easter Island.
 Brander and Taylor (1998) sets plausible parameter values